LAZAROSKANDYLIOTIS/Employee-Leave-Dashboard/README.md

 This ALV includes:

-- Renamed columns (Absence Days, Remarks)
+- Renamed columns (ABWTG - Absence Days, Remarks - Leave Days)
 - Descending sort by Absence Days (`ABWTG`)
 - Sum of absence days at the bottom of the column using aggregation